Stormynova/Uno_Card_detection/README.md

 ## Contributing

-If you'd like to contribute to UnoCardDetection, feel free to submit pull requests or open issues.
-Contributions to improve the model or add more features are always welcome.
+Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

 ---

 ## License

-This project is licensed under the MIT License.
+Please refer to the [LICENSE](LICENSE) file for more information.